ReCommerce Trend

 Fashion ReCommerce in the UK: Key Insights

 Secondhand purchases are not uncommon in the UK.
-Clothing is popular among UK secondhand shoppers, with 29% of consumers claiming to have bought a pre-owned piece of clothing in the last 12 months.
-For shoes and bags & accessories, 15% of users said they had bought items in these categories.
+Clothing is popular among UK secondhand shoppers, with 30% of consumers stating that they bought a used piece of clothing in the last 12 months.

-Looking at secondhand purchases in general, regardless of product category, an even higher percentage of UK users say they have recently purchased a secondhand item.
-In fact, 60% of UK online shoppers say they've bought secondhand in the past year, compared to 40% who haven't.
+Looking at secondhand purchases in general, regardless of product category, an even higher percentage of UK users say they have recently purchased a secondhand item: 63% of UK online shoppers say they've bought secondhand in the past year, compared to 37% who haven't.

 But what impact does age have on consumers' willingness to buy pre-owned products?